Paying your energy bills: help is at hand

 If you’re receiving certain benefits, including pension benefit, income support, income-based Jobseeker’s Allowance or Employment and Support Allowance, Universal Credit or Support for Mortgage Interest, then you may be entitled to a Cold Weather Payment.

-This is a payment of £25 for every seven consecutive days of very cold weather – defined as being or forecast to be zero degrees celsius or below – between 1 November 2021 and 31 March 2022.
+You’ll get £25 for each 7 day period of very cold weather – defined as being or forecast to be zero degrees celsius or below- between 1 November 2023 and 31 March 2024.
 You shouldn’t need to claim for a Cold Weather Payment; if you’re eligible as it should be paid automatically, and you can check on the Government’s website to see if your postcode qualifies.

 Warm Home Discount

-The Warm Home Discount could, if you are eligible, give you £140 off your electricity bill this winter – or possibly your gas bill instead if your supplier is your provider for both.
-The discount is a one-off reduction on your bill between October 2021 and March 2022.
+The Warm Home Discount could, if you are eligible, give you £150 off your electricity bill this winter – or possibly your gas bill instead if your supplier is your provider for both.
+This money is not paid to you – it’s a one-off discount applied to your electricity bill between early October 2023 and 31 March 2024.

 You need to be part of either the ‘core group’ or the ‘broader group’ to be potentially eligible and there are different routes to apply for each.

-This is for those who do not get the Guarantee Credit element of Pension Credit but are on a low income or get certain means-tested benefits.
+You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity and you’re eligible.
 However, your energy supplier must be a part of the scheme and you must stay with your supplier until the discount has been applied.

 In these cases you will need to apply to your energy supplier directly.
 There’s a limit on the number of discounts your supplier can give, but if you do feel you are eligible, get in touch as soon as possible to confirm this and find out how to apply.